 First Eve receives her life and then her name from Adam.
 But in between these two events the whole world falls apart.

-Between Eve’s creation and her naming, the couple rebel, death and curse are unleashed and the LORD pronounces fearful judgement.
+Between Eve’s creation and her naming, the couple rebel, death and curse are unleashed and the LORD pronounces fearful judgements.
 Yet the most hopeful verse comes next:

 “Adam called his wife’s name Eve; because she was the mother of all living.”
 (Genesis 3:20)